MaterializeInc/materialize/doc/user/content/cloud/security.md

 #### AWS Security Groups

-If you are already using AWS Security Groups, you can add the static IP address to the security group to allow connections from your Materialize Cloud deployments.
+If you are already using AWS security groups, you can add the static IP address to the security group to allow connections from your Materialize Cloud deployments.

 To add the static IP address to your AWS Security Group, follow these steps: